jveilleux/sandbox/create-an-order.md

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/12/add-products.png "Search for and add products to the order")

 Now you can select which products to add to the order by searching for them and selecting a quantity.
-Once you’ve added all of the necessary products click**update and recalculate fees.**
+Once you’ve added all of the necessary products click **update and recalculate fees.**

 The next step is to add in the customer’s details.
-If it is a customer who is on your[customer list](https://openfoodnetwork.org/user-guide/advanced-features/customer-accounts-and-tagging/), you can select them from the dropdown menu, otherwise you can fill in the customer’s details details and check them out as a guest.
+If it is a customer who is on your [customer list](https://openfoodnetwork.org/user-guide/advanced-features/customer-accounts-and-tagging/), you can select them from the dropdown menu, otherwise you can fill in the customer’s details details and check them out as a guest.

-Click**Continue**to select a shipping method.
-Then click**Update**.
+Click **Continue **to select a shipping method.
+Then click **Update**.

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/12/Shipping.png "Shipping")](https://openfoodnetwork.org/wp-content/uploads/2015/12/Shipping.png)Next you will be able to make any adjustments to the order, such as including a fee.
 Once you have done this click**Continue**.

 Finally you can select the customer’s payment method.

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/12/Payment-method.png "Payment method")](https://openfoodnetwork.org/wp-content/uploads/2015/12/Payment-method.png)Clicking**update**will finalise this order and send an email confirmation to the customer.